HavenlyECO/pr/README.md

 The process runs indefinitely until interrupted and writes the model to the path given by ``--model-out`` after each training cycle.
+Note that The Odds API only provides historical results for roughly the last year.
+Using a start date older than this will result in missing data.